 Overview

 Every roofing calculation traces back to one number: pitch.
-It determines rafter length, actual surface area, snow load behavior, and how steep a birdsmouth cut needs to be โ which is why this guide starts there and works outward through structural framing to final material quantities.
+It determines rafter length, actual surface area, snow load behavior, and how steep a birdsmouth cut needs to be.
+That's why this guide starts there and works outward through structural framing to final material quantities.

 Step 1: Determine Roof Pitch

-Roof pitch โ expressed as a ratio like 6:12, meaning 6 inches of rise per 12 inches of run โ is the foundational measurement every other roofing calculation depends on.
-It also determines how steep a roof feels to walk on and how effectively it sheds snow and water.
+Roof pitch, expressed as a ratio like 6:12 meaning 6 inches of rise per 12 inches of run, is the foundational measurement every other roofing calculation depends on.
+It also decides how steep a roof feels underfoot and how well it sheds snow and water.

 The Roof Pitch Calculator converts between pitch ratio, angle in degrees, and percentage slope, whichever format your plans or local code reference.